VinayIN/hugo-theme-monochrome/exampleSite/content/en/configuration/page.md

 ## Collapsible Content

 You can make the entire content of a page collapsible by setting the `collapse` parameter to `true` in the page's front matter.
-When this is enabled, the page title will be shown and users can click on it to expand or collapse the content.
+When this is enabled, a "Click to view the content" button will be shown, and the content will be initially collapsed.
+Users can click on this button to expand or collapse the content.

 ```yaml
 ---